MSU Event Updates

 - The 994-Calling! event, scheduled for March 30 from 4 to 5 p.m., is canceled.

 - The Soil Health Innovations Conference, which had been planned for March 30-31 at MSU, is postponed.
+The conference is now rescheduled for March 8-9, 2021, on the MSU campus.

 - Take Back the Night events, which were planned for March 30 to April 3 in recognition of Sexual Assault Awareness Month, are canceled.